cloudydaiyz/webdev-learning-center/01-movie-search-app/README.md

 This project was created following [Full Stack Web Development for Beginners (Full Course on HTML, CSS, JavaScript, Node.js, MongoDB)](https://www.youtube.com/watch?v=nu_pCVPKzTk) by freeCodeCamp.

-`movie-app`: contains code for frontend
+`movie-app` contains code for frontend

-`reviews-api`: contains code for the Express backend and interactivity with MongoDB database
+`reviews-api` contains code for the Express backend and interactivity with MongoDB database

 ## Overview

-This project is a full stack movie search app, with the frontend using HTML, CSS, and JS, and the backend using Node.js, express.js, and MongoDB.
-The frontend allows for the user to search for movies in TMDB, and add/edit/remove reviews to individual movies stored using this app's backend.
+This project is a full stack movie search app, with the frontend using HTML, CSS, and JS, and the backend using Node.js and MongoDB.
+The frontend allows for the user to search for movies in TMDB and add/edit/remove reviews to individual movies.
+The backend is a server hosted using express.js that allows for adding/editing/removing reviews for TMDB movies, and storing the reviews in MongoDB.

 NOTE: The frontend still works without the backend (including the search functionality), but will be unable to generate information for reviews.